ppy/osu-wiki/wiki/Mascots/en.md

 *See also: [Mascots/Gallery](/wiki/Mascots/Gallery)*

-A YouTube video showcasing the osu! mascots can be seen at [Mascot Showcase](https://youtu.be/mJF2cAs_MrI).
+This article lists the many mascots of osu! along with their brief summary.
+A YouTube video showcasing the osu! mascots can be seen [here](https://youtu.be/mJF2cAs_MrI).

 ## Official